Elizabeth Berlay: At court in England and Scotland

 In England, as a member of the Queen of Scots' retinue, she was given chamlet silk for a gown.
-In June 1503 she was given a gown of tawny chamlet edged with black velvet, and a kirtle of black wool worset lined with linen and wool cloth, and linen for smocks and headdresses.
+In June 1503 she was given a gown of tawny chamlet edged with black velvet, and a kirtle of black wool worsted lined with linen and wool cloth, and linen for smocks and headdresses.
 "Mistress Zouche" and the chamberer (bedchamber servant) Frances Baptiste received similar clothing.
 During the journey north, Elizabeth Zouche married Gerald FitzGerald, 9th Earl of Kildare at Collyweston, and her sister Elianora Zouche married John Melton, and neither came to Scotland with Margaret Tudor.

 The Scottish royal accounts for 1503, 1505 and 1506 include her fee of 50 English shillings for six months.
 She injured her arm in August 1505 and was attended by the royal apothecary, John Mossman.
 In February 1505 the king gave her velvet for a gown, and satin for a summer gown in July 1506.
 As a New Year's Day gift in 1507 she was given a pair of rosary beads of gold with a cross costing £62 Scots.